Richard Tognetti

-Richard Leo Tognetti AO (born 4 August 1965) is a leading Australian musician recognised internationally as a violin soloist, ensemble player, leader, composer and arranger, conductor and artistic director.
+Richard Leo Tognetti AO is an Australian musician, violin soloist, ensemble player, leader, composer and arranger, conductor and artistic director.

-He is currently artistic director and leader of the Australian Chamber Orchestra (ACO) and artistic director of the Festival Maribor in Maribor, Slovenia.
+As of March 2026, he serves as the artistic director and lead violinist of the Australian Chamber Orchestra (ACO).

-Training period
+Early life and education

-Born in Canberra, Tognetti was already playing the violin at the age of four.
-He was raised in Wollongong where he began his violin studies with Harold Brissenden, the retired Scottish violist William Primrose and his wife Hiroko who was a Suzuki method specialist.
-At the age of 11 he was admitted to the Sydney Conservatorium High School and continued his tertiary studies at the Sydney Conservatorium of Music.
+Richard Leo Tognetti was born in Canberra.
+He was raised in Wollongong, where he began his violin studies with Harold Brissenden, the retired Scottish violist William Primrose, and his wife Hiroko, who was a Suzuki method specialist.
+At the age of 11 he was admitted to the Conservatorium High School in Sydney, and continued his tertiary studies at the Sydney Conservatorium of Music.

-His teacher was Alice Waten, herself a graduate of the Moscow Conservatoire and former student of Valery Klimov and David Oistrakh.
+His teacher was Alice Waten, herself a graduate of the Moscow Conservatory and former student of Valery Klimov and David Oistrakh.
 While there, Tognetti became leader and soloist of the chamber orchestra conducted by John Painter who was the Conservatorium's Director and later founder of ACO.
 In 1980 he won the National Youth Concerto Competition held in Brisbane by the Queensland Youth Symphony.